hcote/Ruby-Food-Truck-App/README.md

 # README

 # What Does Our App Do?
-finDining is the go-to app for anyone looking to see where the local food trucks are.
+FinDining is the go-to app for anyone looking to see where the local food trucks are.
 Go to our site, and you’re immediately presented with a map showing all open food trucks in any city or area you choose.

 You choose between one of the four options for food types: Veggie, Mexican, Pizza, and Mexican.
 You can choose multiple options at the same time and all matching food trucks will show in the map.